Tom Emerson (architect)

-Thomas Vincent Emerson OBE (born 29 September 1970, in Paris) is a British architect based in London and Zürich.
-His practice, 6a architects, founded with Stephanie Macdonald in 2001 is best known for designing buildings for the arts and education for which it has won several RIBA Awards and the Schelling Medal for architecture.
+Thomas Vincent Emerson OBE (born 29 September 1970 in Paris) is a British architect based in London and Zürich.
+His practice, 6a architects, founded with Stephanie Macdonald in 2001 is best known for designing buildings for the arts and education for which it has won several RIBA Awards, the Schelling Medal for architecture. and the Tessenow Medal 2023.
 He was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours for services to architecture and education.
+In 2023 Emerson and Macdonald were elected Royal Academicians by the Royal Academy in London.

 Education

 Emerson was born in France and brought up in Belgium.
 For his studies, he came to the United Kingdom.
 He studied architecture at the University of Bath, the University of Cambridge and at the Royal College of Art where he met his partner Macdonald.

 Architectural work

 In 2001, Emerson founded 6a architects alongside Macdonald.
 Projects have included Raven Row, 2009, South London Gallery 2010-18 incorporating a garden by Gabriel Orozco and the conversion of the Fire Station, the V&A fashion gallery, Sadie Coles HQ in London and MK Gallery in Milton Keynes winner of an RIBA South Award in 2021.
 The studio complex for Juergen Teller won RIBA London Building of the Year 2017 and was nominated for the Stirling Prize 2017.
 6a architects' competition-winning design for a new court at Churchill College Cambridge was completed in 2016.
 Works by 6a architects are particularly noted for their use of materials of strong relationship to landscape and gardens.